pic

 6.393 μs (0 allocations: 0 bytes)

-The results reveal that the second approach achieves a significant speedup, taking less than 15% of the slower approach.
-However, even the "slow" approach is extremely fast, taking less than 0.0001 seconds to execute.
+The results reveal that the second approach achieves a significant speedup, requiring less than 15% of the time taken by the slower method.
+However, even the "slow" approach is remarkably fast, taking less than 0.0001 seconds to execute.

-This pattern will be a common theme in our benchmarks, where absolute execution times are often negligible.
-In such cases, the relevance of our conclusions depends on the context in which the operation is considered.
+This pattern will be recurring in our benchmarks, where absolute execution times are often negligible.
+In such cases, the relevance of our conclusions heavily depends on the context.
 If the operation is only performed once in isolation, readability should be the primary consideration for choosing a method.
-On the other hand, if the operation is repeated multiple times, small differences in performance might accumulate and become significant, making the faster approach a more suitable choice.
+On the other hand, if the operation is executed repeatedly, small differences in performance might accumulate and become meaningful, making the faster approach a more suitable choice.

-To illustrate this point, let’s take the functions from the previous example and call them within a for-loop that runs 100,000 times.
-Since our sole goal is to repeat the operation, we don’t need a meaningful iteration variable.
-This is a well-established programming convention for so-called throwaway variables: placeholders that exist only to satisfy the loop’s syntax, without their value being used.
-It signals to other programmers that the variable can be safely ignored.
-In our example, _ will simply reflect that each iteration is performing exactly the same operation.
+To make this point concrete, let’s revisit the functions from the previous example and call them inside a for-loop that runs 100,000 times.
+Since our sole goal is to repeat the operation, the iteration variable itself plays no role.
+In such cases, it's common practice to employ a throwaway variable: placeholder that exists only to satisfy the loop’s syntax, without ever being referenced.
+This convention signals to other programmers that the variable's value can be safely ignored.
+In our example, _ serves this purpose, simply reflecting that each iteration performs exactly the same operation.

 x = rand(100_000)